 This article describes various scenarios causing the slave server to go down and provides troubleshooting suggestions.
 If all possible causes listed have been verified and the issue persists, please contact Systemite Support at firstname.lastname@example.org.
 We would be happy to take a look at your swSlaveServer log file to troubleshoot.

-If the network connection between the master server and the slave server goes down, the slave server will shut down.
+If the network connection between the master server and the slave server goes down, the slave server will shut down and users will be unable to connect to the slave server.
 Verify if there has been a networking issue.

 Out of Memory Error Upon Start